ADF Logo

 Another fallacious argument employed against pro-life advocates is that they are really “anti-woman.”

-In 2020, the March for Life—the annual gathering of hundreds of thousands of pro-life advocates in Washington, D.C.—chose as its theme “Life Empowers: Pro-Life is Pro-Woman.”
-The March is held each year to mark Roe’s anniversary, but in 2020, it was commemorating another historical landmark: the 100th anniversary of the passage of the 19th Amendment, which guaranteed women the right to vote.
+In 2024, the March for Life—the annual gathering of hundreds of thousands of pro-life advocates in Washington, D.C.—chose as its theme “With Every Woman, For Every Child.”
+The March is held each year to mark Roe’s anniversary, but in 2024, the March featured pregnancy centers and their tireless work to support women and families in unplanned pregnancies.

 Language that characterizes pro-life advocacy as “anti-woman” often comes with a startling assumption: that women cannot be mothers and lead happy and successful lives.
 Of course, that conception is not only false; it’s also, ironically, anti-woman.